copilotAcc971/FinGenius/replit.md

 - **AI Architecture**: MCP (Model Context Protocol) based with OIDC authentication
 - **MCP Philosophy**: Pre-configured MCPs built-in, users just insert API keys or click OIDC connect
 - **No OpenAI Lock-in**: Vendor-agnostic MCP system for maximum portability
+- **RBAC Strategy**: Tag first, apply uniformly at end to avoid friction with ongoing fixes

 ## System Architecture
 The application employs a multi-tenant architecture with a "verified-tenant pattern," enforcing `tenantId` from middleware for all operations.
 All critical financial calculations are performed server-side to guarantee financial integrity and accuracy.